appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 <ZoomImage src="/img/col-example.png" alt="Display images on table row selection" caption="Formatting Column" />

-## Cell styling
+## Cell Background Color (Column Color)

- You can style each column type from style property pane.
-However, if you need more advanced customization, you can use the `currentRow` and `currentIndex` references to create custom style expressions.
-These expressions allow you to dynamically change the style of individual cells based on their content, rather than simply applying a static style to an entire column.
+You can style each column type from the style property pane, including options to change column color.
+However, if you need more advanced customization, such as changing table color/column color, you can use the `currentRow` and `currentIndex` references to create custom color expressions.
+These expressions enable you to dynamically change the style of individual cells based on their content, offering more flexibility than simply applying a static style to an entire column.

 For example, lets say you have a column named `status` that reflects `approved` and `pending` values.
 You can set the color for these values using the following expression in the **Cell Background** property: